-Supporting the health care system to be culturally safe for Indigenous people is one of our top priorities.
-All our programs and initiatives work toward inclusive health services and a health care system respectful of Indigenous people in northern BC.
+Supporting the health care system to be culturally safe for Indigenous Peoples is one of our top priorities.
+All our programs and initiatives work toward inclusive health services and a health care system respectful of Indigenous Peoples in Northern BC.
 For example:

 our team members can support Northern Health leaders and staff by: providing Indigenous-specific health resources including presentations, tools and processes, actively participating on Northern Health committees and working groups, and engaging Indigenous individuals and communities.
 Learn more...

 we purchase seats annually for Northern Health employees to take the Sanyas Indigenous Cultural Safety training

 we are developing a webinar series to share and discuss local cultural resources developed by AHICs

 We are working on specific cultural safety activities and resources to increase awareness, understanding and capacity within Northern Health to provide culturally safe services.
 For example:

 The team in the Northwest Admin Building in Terrace, 2016